 Monitoring FTCs is currently happening through routine state and tribal FCA monitoring about once every five years.
-However, the Technical Team has determined that the frequency of sampling, sample size, and sample distribution are inadequate to assess recovery trends for the purpose of BUI removal.
-The Technical Team has been reviewing findings for management actions 1.01, 1.02a and 1.02b throughout 2023 and they began discussions about Management Action 1.03.
-A subset of the Technical Team, plus fisheries staff and FCA toxicologists from MN and WI are developing a fish tissue concentration study proposal and GLRI funding request to conduct recovery monitoring.
+However, the Technical Team determined that the frequency of sampling, sample size, and sample distribution are inadequate to assess recovery trends for the purpose of BUI removal.
+The Technical Team reviewed the findings for management actions 1.01, 1.02a and 1.02b and, with the assistance of fisheries and FCA toxicologists from MN and WI, developed a fish tissue concentration study proposal to address Management Action 1.03 that will eventually compare results from 2013, 2019, 2024 and 2028.
+The GLRI funding request was approved to conduct recovery monitoring and the collection of 2024 fish and analysis of 2019 fish samples is underway.